RedisLabs/redislabs-docs/content/rc/databases/import-data.md

 1. Click **Import**.

-### RDB file from an Azure Blob Storage (ABS) container
+### Via Azure Blob Storage container

-To import an RDB file that is stored in an ABS container:
+To import an RDB file that is stored in an Microsoft Azure Blog storage container:

-1. In the Redis Cloud Essentials management console, go to the database that you want to import into.
+1. In the Redis Cloud admin console, select the target database.
 1. Click ![Import](/images/rc/icon_import.png#no-click "Import").
 1. Enter the details for the RDB file:
     - Source Type - Select **Azure Blob Storage**.